Table of contents:

 Introduction

-Industrial sewing machine oil : an often overlooked, yet vital component to ensuring the longevity, accuracy, and performance of your professional equipment.
-Whether you use a Juki, Janome, or Elna machine, a good industrial machine lubricant ensures smooth, quiet operation while limiting wear and tear on internal components.
+Oil for industrial sewing machines: an essential element often overlooked, yet vital to ensure the longevity, precision, and performance of your professional equipment.
+Whether you use a Juki, Janome, or Elna machine, a good industrial machine lubricant ensures smooth and quiet operation while limiting wear on internal components.

-Industrial machines are designed to operate at very high frequencies , sometimes continuously, and have an automatic lubrication system thanks to an oil bath integrated into the base.
-This reservoir must be checked and topped up regularly , and the oil must be replaced approximately every 2 years to ensure efficient and clean lubrication.
+Industrial machines are designed to operate at very high frequency, sometimes continuously, and have an automatic lubrication system thanks to an integrated oil bath in the base.
+This reservoir must be checked and refilled regularly, and the oil must be replaced approximately every 2 years to ensure effective and clean lubrication.

-In this comprehensive guide, you will discover which oil to use , which practices to adopt depending on the type of machine, and the mistakes to avoid .
-We will also address the particular case of family machines , which require regular manual oiling.
+In this comprehensive guide, you will discover which oil to use, which practices to adopt depending on the type of machine, and mistakes to avoid.
+We will also address the particular case of domestic machines, which require regular manual oiling.

 Why oil an industrial sewing machine?